B2B Sales Funnel: Complete Guide for Marketers

 In a nutshell, advertisers use ad-supported platforms to serve targeted ads to viewers.
 Streaming ads can be interspersed within a show or movie, akin to traditional linear or cable TV advertising breaks, but with the added benefit of detailed analytics and viewer data for measuring ad performance.

-From an advertiser perspective, here are the four simple steps involved for getting your ads on streaming services:
+From an advertiser perspective, here are the four simple steps involved in getting your ads on streaming services:

 Now, let’s discuss a few terms that are often used in conjunction with streaming TV advertising: OTT, CTV, AVOD, and SVOD.